madetech/learn/guides/06-Gem-Packaging/README.md

 In Ruby we use Gems to "distribute reusable components".
 What this means is that we can share portions of code so that we can reuse them in many projects.

-Common Ruby libraries or framework (e.g. Sinatra, Rails, Rubocop, ActiveRecord, etc) are all Gems.
+Common Ruby libraries or frameworks (e.g. Sinatra, Rails, Rubocop, ActiveRecord, etc) are all Gems.

-You've already seen Gem that have been created by others, for example, `rspec` is distributed as a Gem and we have already used that.
+You've already seen Gems that have been created by others, for example, `rspec` is distributed as a Gem and we have already used that.

-When we install a gem by invoking `$ gem install rspec` it downloads a package (a .gem file) from RubyGems.org and stores this on your computer.
+When we install a Gem by invoking `$ gem install rspec`, it downloads a package (a .gem file) from RubyGems.org and stores this on your computer.

-Ruby knows where to find these Gems, and once installed you can "require" them (roughly equivilent to import) in our code.
+Ruby knows where to find these Gems, and once installed we can "require" them (roughly equivilent to import) in our code.

 For example: